Lumavate-Team/documentation/docs/2-development.rst

  	docker ps

 #.
 The command will return a list of containers, shown below.
-Collect the Container ID for the tool who's logs you wish to stream.
+Collect the Container ID for the tool whose logs you wish to stream.

    .. code-block:: go